HL7NZ/nhi/input/pagecontent/updateName.md

 [For Request rules and errors click here](/general.html#request-rules-and-errors)

 * **Inactivate-name rules**
-  * * An update request must contain:
+  * * An Inactivate name update request must contain:
     * the live NHI number for the Patient Record.
     * the version number of the current Patient Record.
-    * the inactivate-id.
+    * the inactivate-id (set-id for name being inactivated)
   * A request must not result in modification of information confirmed by authorised Agency (“registered” information).
   * A request may modify active patient information which is not ‘registered’ or verified’ information.
   * An existing name must be active to be updated